xhandlr/vocacion360-uxd/README.md

 ### 5.1.
 Navigation Flow

-The Vocación360 sitemap presents a simplified, user-focused structure designed to support high school seniors in making informed academic decisions.
-Key sections include Vocational Tests (interests, skills, strengths, and results), Explore Undergraduate Programs (with filters by study area, interests, and skills, as well as undergraduate program comparison tools and detailed views), and Scholarships and Benefits (scholarship search and important dates).
-Additional areas include Help & FAQ and About Us.
-A key improvement was removing login and registration, enabling full access without creating an account — which enhances accessibility and reduces barriers for students.
+The Vocación360 site map outlines a user-centered and streamlined structure designed to reduce friction and improve accessibility.
+Its key sections include:

+- **Branched vocational guidance test**
+- **Gamified random exploration of degree programs**
+- **Degree program explorer with search functionality**
+- **Visual degree program comparator**

+> To maximize ease of access, the platform does **not require login or registration**, allowing students to explore all features freely without creating an account.

 ![Sitemap](./assets/sitemap.png)